 Science and Engineering Investigation Awards

-Participating in the Awards is free and students will receive a certificate acknowledging their efforts.
+Participating in the Awards is free and students receive a certificate acknowledging their efforts.
 Prizes are awarded to outstanding projects and encouragement awards are also on offer.

 This competition encourages interest in science and engineering through authentic learning experiences that enable students to solve real-world problems.